 Rachel Muldrow, Director of Bands, Westside Middle School

 Mrs. Rachel Muldrow is beginning her 16th year as a teacher for the Georgia Public Schools System.
 This is her first year as Director of Bands at Westside Middle School.
 The past two years, she taught at West Jackson Middle School as a half time director as well as part time assistant with Apalachee High School’s Concert Band and Marching Bands.
 Previously, she served as a music teacher at Kennedy Elementary school and low brass instructor at Apalachee High School.
 At Kennedy, she served as the general music teacher, steel band director, and chorus director.
 She began her career in Jackson County schools.
 Muldrow resides in Bethlehem with two beautifully kind (not so little) girls, her husband and her dog Jazz.

 William Threadgill, Director of Bands, Haymon Morris Middle School

 William Threadgill is the Director of Bands at Haymon-Morris Middle School.
-He is currently in his 9th year of teaching and in is firth year at Haymon-Morris Middle.
-Mr. Threadgill’s students have received superior ratings at their Large Group Performance Evaluations and Solo and Ensemble.
+He is currently in his 15th year of teaching and in his 11th year at Haymon-Morris Middle.
+Mr. Threadgill’s students have received superior ratings at their Large Group Performance Evaluation, Jazz Large Group Performance Evaluation and Solo and Ensemble.

 Mr. Threadgill began his teaching career at White County Middle School in Cleveland, Georgia.
 While there he taught 7th and 8th grade band, jazz band, pep band, general music, guitar class, and worked with the White County High School Marching Band.

-In his spare time, Mr. Threadgill enjoys road cycling, hunting, and spending time with his family.
-Mr. Threadgill and his wife, Amanda have a son and a daughter, Mckenzie and Copeland.
+In his spare time, Mr. Threadgill enjoys camping, hunting, playing trumpet in the North Metro Baptist Church orchestra, and spending time with his family.
+Mr. Threadgill and his wife, Amanda have three children Mckenzie, Copeland, and Silas.